Hardware review: WD My Book Pro Edition II

 Less than a month ago, I reviewed the WD My Book World Edition II, a NAS device from Western Digital, and I promised that I’d also review the My Book Pro Edition II, which I also bought.
 Here are my thoughts.

-Updated 12/13/2007: Before I say anything else, I need to discourage you strongly from buying this drive.
-There are MANY flawed models of this drive on the market.
-There are serious problems with the cooling, which result in excessive fan noise and even random drive shutdowns while in use.
+❗ Updated 12/13/2007: Before I say anything else, I need to discourage you strongly from buying this drive.
+There are MANY flawed units of this drive on the market.
+There are serious problems with cooling, which result in excessive fan noise and even random drive shutdowns while in use.
 Scroll to the end of the review to read the updates and see what sorts of problems I’ve had with the drive.

 Design

-The Pro Edition II is, as expected, a better and faster external hard drive than the World Edition II when it comes to working with my photo library, since it connects directly to my computer instead of sitting on the network.
-Its design, and by that I mean its look, is just as good as that of the World Edition II, and the photos enclosed below will show it.
 I have to confess that I’m design-obsessed.
 If something looks good, I’m willing to overlook the fact that it may not work as expected, which is definitely the case with this device.
 Of course, if it were truly designed well, it wouldn’t have the serious problems that it has, but at least it looks good on my desk… I suppose I could call it a very expensive paperweight.
-It’s so unfortunate that Western Digital screwed the pooch with this product.
+It’s so unfortunate that Western Digital couldn’t deliver with this product.
 It looks so nice, and does so poorly…

 The drive has three interfaces: USB 2.0, Firewire 400 and Firewire 800.
 A nice touch is the inclusion of two Firewire 800 ports.
 This is probably because most computers have only one Firewire 800 port, and the WD engineers wanted to give us the ability to daisy-chain other devices onto the drive.
 In terms of the RAID settings, it has RAID 0 and RAID 1.
 I’m using my drive in RAID 1, to get the data redundancy I need when it comes to my photo library.